stephanmitph/quest-capture-client/README.md

 **Companion Server:** Setup the [Quest Capture Server](https://github.com/stephanmitph/quest-capture-server).
 Follow the instructions to get your own instance running.
 Configure this server in the settings of the client app.

-**⚠️ Development Status:** This server is actively developed and manually tested.
+**⚠️ Development Status:** This client is actively developed and manually tested.

 ## Features